Teacher Caryl Ayala exposes the “gay agenda” in American public schools

 Redundant: A waste of funding

-As the years progressed, Ayala asked the trainers why are we doing this program.
+As the years progressed, Ayala asked the trainers why they were doing this program.
 This (training) doesn’t make sense because there’s already an anti-bullying program that Austin and many cities in Texas and around the country use.

 Pushing kids to an LGBTQ “character education”